castedo/cnest/docs/index.md

 --------------

-This guide will show you how to use [Podman](https://podman.io) and small wrapper bash scripts to create personalized and persistent Linux containers for interactive shell sessions.
+This guide will show you how to use [Podman](https://podman.io) and small wrapper bash scripts to create personalized Linux containers for concurrent interactive shell sessions.
 Before getting started, consider some reasons you might, or might not, want to use this guide.